FijianRocket/Optimized-Paper-Config/README.md

 "paper.yml", "server.properties", and "spigot.yml" with the files included in
 the Config folder of this github repository.

+It is also strongly recomended you look over the "Configuration" section of this readme and change values according to your liking as well change the server.properties file to match your servers values.

 ## Reporting Issues

-Report issues by opening an issue on the issue tracker, if the config is causing your issue make sure your report includes.
+Report issues by opening an issue on the [issue tracker](https://github.com/XxXCoolBoy112XxX/Optimized-Paper-Config/issues), if the config is causing your issue make sure your report includes.

 1. A screenshot of the issue